Loading...

 Portion Control

-Reduce the portion size of chapati and onion jhunka to manage the overall carbohydrate intake.
+Reduce the portion size of the chapati and onion jhunka to minimize the carbohydrate load.

 Healthy Fats